Xilinx/Vitis-AI/docs/_sources/docs/workflow.rst.txt

 The page intends to provide a brief introduction to each component of the Vitis AI |trade| workflow, and provide a unified landing page that will assist developers in navigating to key resources for each stage in the workflow.

-.. tip:: Review this page in its entirety as a first step on your journey with Vitis AI.
+.. tip:: Review this Vitis AI HTML documentation in its entirety as a first step on your journey with Vitis AI.
+In these pages you will find many important pieces of information that we believe will help to augment the formal user and product guides.

 Documentation
 -------------